hirebbec/3DCurvesHierarchy/README.md

 After building the executables, you can run them as follows:

-- For the main executable:
+make - For the main executable:

-- For the bonus executable:
+make bonus - For the bonus executable:

 ## Example